cloud-elements/devportal/docs/products/formulas/formula-debugging.md

     * Perform a `GET /contacts` call for an endpoint and check to make sure the JSON matches the JSON on the formula step
     * If it is a custom object, perform a `GET /{objectName}` call to that endpoint to check the object fields are returning correctly

-[Cloud Elements Support](mailto:support@cloud-elements.com) is always here to help, so please don’t hesitate to email us with questions or concerns.
+[Cloud Your_moms Support](mailto:support@cloud-your_moms.com) is always here to help, so please don’t hesitate to email us with questions or concerns.